BbagleyInnovativeSol/payshepard_cdk_test/README.md

 The script will:
 - Check for UV and other prerequisites
+- Validate AWS credentials and extract account information
 - Create and activate a virtual environment using UV
 - Install dependencies with UV (faster than pip)
-- Bootstrap and deploy the CDK stack
+- Bootstrap and deploy the CDK stack using the specified profile

 ## External Account Configuration